hoteltonight/HTKit/HTKitDemo/Pods/HTRasterView/README.md

 The demo project has four tabs:

-* A tableview taking advantage of HTStateAwareRasterImageView
+* A tableview taking advantage of HTRasterView
 * A tableview that displays cache key, actual size and cell-height sized cached images
 * A tableview that uses the same component without rasterization
 * A tableview that uses the same component with Core Animation rasterization enabled